MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_25_CreatingAccessReviewsForUsers.md

 10. The advanced settings allow you to put a message as part of the review.

-11. Select **Review and Creat** to finalize the access review.
+11. Switch to the **Review + Create** tab to finalize the access review.

 12. Name the access review **SC300 Access Review Test**.

+13. Select **Create** at the bottom of the page.

-13. Select **Create**.
-When the access review is created, the access review list will populate with the roles and owners of the reviews.
+    **Note** - When the access review is created, the access review list will populate with the roles and owners of the reviews.

 14. Members that are being reviewed will receive an email when the review is initiated.